-Hungary has a complete codification covering the protection of industrial property, copyright, and authors' right (Act No. XXXIII of 1995 on invention protection by patents, in Hungarian).
-Regarding industrial properties, the law regulates patents, trademarks, utility models, and industrial designs, and deals with trade secrets and the good commercial practice.
+Hungary has a complete codification covering the protection of industrial property, copyright, and authors' rights (Act No. XXXIII of 1995 on invention protection by patents, in Hungarian).
+Regarding industrial properties, the law regulates patents, trademarks, utility models, and industrial designs, and deals with trade secrets and good commercial practices.
 Trademarks and brand names are legally protected in Hungary.
 The country is an active a member of the World Intellectual Property Organization.

-Companies interested in the registration of trademarks or brand names have to apply to the Hungarian Intellectual Property Office, where information folders and application forms are available.
+Companies interested in the registration of trademarks or brand names must apply to the Hungarian Intellectual Property Office, where information folders and application forms are available.

 Hungarian Intellectual Property Office II.
-János Pál pápa tér 7, Budapest 1081, Hungary Tel.: +36 1 312 4400; E-Mail: sztnh@hipo.gov.hu
+János Pál pápa tér 7, Budapest 1081, Hungary Tel.: +36 1 312 4400; E-mail: hipo@hipo.gov.hu